asmuth/clip/fnordmetric-doc/documentation/getting_started.md

 ---

-_FnordMetric also includes a number pre-built agents to collect data from common sources:_
+_FnordMetric also includes a number of pre-built agents to collect data from common sources:_

 ### FnordMetric Community Contributed Agents